casualcore/casual/README.md

 we keep them all in this repository.

 ### middleware
-casual main purpose is [casual-middelware](middleware/readme.md), which is an XATMI implementation
+The main purpose of casual is [casual-middelware](middleware/readme.md), which is an XATMI implementation

 ### make
 [casual-make](make/readme.md) is the 'build system' that is used to build casual